ehudson-dev/mastra_lambda/README.md

 1. Create new tool file in `tools/` directory
 2. Follow existing tool patterns with Zod schemas
 3. Export from `tools/index.ts`
-4. Add to agent configuration in `agent.ts`
+4. Add to agent configuration in `/agent/index.ts`

 This modular structure makes the codebase maintainable, testable, and easy to extend with additional browser automation capabilities.